-F. 2010-2011 Performance Results
+F. 2011-2012 Performance Results

-In 2010-2011, the PGT met or exceeded its target for 23 of its performance measures (100%).
-Another measure had been planned but was not implemented as it had been dependent on proclamation of legislation.
-Comments related to data and use of comparative information are discussed below.
+In 2011-2012, the PGT met or exceeded its target for all 23 of its performance measures (100%).
+Two other measures had been planned but were not implemented as legislation had not yet come into effect and funding for a replacement trust accounting system had not been received.
+Comments related to data and the uses of comparative information are discussed below.
 Specific performance details related to each measure are provided in the following performance details section.
-The summary service delivery plan with goals, objectives, performance measures and targets appears on pages 34-35.
+The summary service delivery plan with goals, objectives, performance measures and targets appears on pages 31 to 32.